The Five-0 Team

 Harrington's highly successful nightclub act, together with his role on Five-0, allowed him to leave teaching in favor of performing.
 He went on to perform in movies, most notably White Fang for Walt Disney and Summer of the Eagle.
 In both, he portrayed Native Americans.
 He also has performed on stage in Hawai'i in such productions as Othello and, in high school, in Gilbert and Sullivan's HMS Pinafore.

-Retired from the stage since 1992, Al Harrington and his wife moved to Utah and toured the mainland.
+After retiring from the stage in 1992, Al Harrington and his wife moved to Utah and toured the mainland.
 He met real Native Americans and enjoyed being with them, but his love of the ocean drew him back home, to Hawai'i.
-He has appeared on the 2010 production of Hawaii Five-0.
-Today, he spends his time with his children and grandchildren.
-His sons both played football and attended Brigham Young University.
+He appeared on the 2010 production of Hawaii Five-0.
+He passed away in Honolulu on September 21, 2021, at the age of 85.

 Moe Keale (Det.
 Truck Kealoha)